Salt × AI · differential edge

 Where it doesn't

-The secret-sanitizing trick: Before pasting any pillar to AI, search-and-replace your real values with <PLACEHOLDER> tokens.
+The secret-sanitizing trick: before pasting any pillar to AI, search-and-replace your real values with <PLACEHOLDER> tokens.
 Get the AI's output back.
 Re-substitute the real values locally.
-Five seconds of work, zero secret leakage.

 The "looks fine, doesn't run" problem.